chiefkief/personal_website/README.md

 7/25
 been working on the website, but not the readme. just got a laptop, so testing git push on the new laptop now, hopefully it works smoothly so i dont need to do any research.
 So far pull worked, now time to test commit and push(fingers crossed not to master)

+7/26
+making a small change to readme to see if there are any problems merging and pushing.